An in-depth report on the health risks of smoking and how to quit.

 - Workplace interventions can help, whether administered through the workplace or other organizations.

-- Interventions that combine medication with behavioral counseling (at least 4 to 8 sessions) are more effective than brief advice or usual care.
+- Interventions that combine medicines with behavioral counseling (at least 4 to 8 sessions) are more effective than brief advice or usual care.

-- Although not proven, E-cigarettes may help some people quit smoking, and are hoped to be less toxic than smoking cigarettes.
-Yet, researchers worry that they may serve as gateway products leading to tobacco use, and that the risk of chemicals and toxins in E-cigarettes is not well known.
-The FDA has announced that it will regulate E-cigarettes in the same way that it regulates tobacco products.
+- Although not yet proven on a large scale, using e-cigarettes or nicotine vaporizers (vaping or Juuling) may help some people quit smoking, and is hoped to be less toxic than smoking cigarettes.
+However, e-cigarettes are increasingly popular among children and adolescents who do not smoke.
+As of 2019, more than 10% of middle school students and 27% of high school students reported using e-cigarettes.
+Researchers worry that by creating nicotine addiction in people who are not current smokers, they may serve as gateway products leading to smoked tobacco use.
+Additionally, the risk due to chemicals in e-cigarettes is not well known.
+The FDA has announced that it will regulate all electronic nicotine delivery systems in the same way that it regulates tobacco products.
 Larger-scale studies are necessary.
+The FDA has also announced it is considering setting maximum nicotine content in cigarettes in order to minimize addictiveness.

 These reductions in overall smoking are good news, but smoking is still a big health problem.
 It kills 480,000 people a year in the United States, accounting for nearly 1 out of every 5 deaths.